Your donations help T1Determined #keepgoing.

-But what got me through Kansas, Iowa, Texas and the United States was completely different.
+But what got Don through Kansas, Iowa, Texas and the United States was completely different.

-Four years and 4000 miles since I started doing super-long distance, here’s how I’ve learned to fuel, hydrate and deal with high and low blood sugars, told (and often, figured out in the first place) by my wife Leslie who’s been my one-person Mission Control through every one of these runs.
+Four years and 4000 miles since Don started doing super-long distance, here’s how he’s learned to fuel, hydrate and deal with high and low blood sugars.

 Simple, but not easy.

-Here’s the one thing Don and I know for sure: Athletes with Type 1 diabetes who do extreme ultra endurance events need ways to get calories that make sense whether their blood sugar is high, normal, or low.
+Here’s the one thing Don and I know for sure: Athletes with Type 1 diabetes who do extreme ultra endurance events need ways to get calories that make sense, regardless of whether their blood sugar is high, normal, or low.
 Success absolutely depends on making it easy to pivot from one food and/or liquid to another depending on the need of the moment.

 Lesson 1: Keep your carb options open